whizzzkid/home-infrastructure/README.md

 - Expose local services externally in a secure way.
 - Authentication using Google OAuth.
 - ELK stack for log monitoring and search.
+- Automatic SSL generation using LetsEncrypt Acme.
+- Run hassio addons in a supervised environment.
+- Access smart home features from anywhere in the world.
+- Add plenty of other services from https://www.reddit.com/r/selfhosted fast and secure.

 ## Recommended Hardware: